City: 1.6M gallons of water released in Charlotte County was not ‘raw sewage’

 Published: Updated:

-The Department of Environmental Protection is investigating how southwest Florida will be impacted after 1.6 million gallons of raw sewage seeped into the Charlotte Harbor over the weekend.
+A Punta Gorda official has responded to claims that the Department of Environmental Protection is investigating the seepage of 1.6 million gallons of raw sewage into the Charlotte Harbor over the weekend.

-Punta Gorda’s wastewater treatment plant reported the release was due to an influx of storm surge from Helene.
+Punta Gorda’s wastewater treatment plant had reported the release to the DEP due to an influx of storm surge from Hurricane Helene.

 Copyright ©2024 Fort Myers Broadcasting.
 All rights reserved.